 Palmieri’s Favorite Types of Articles and Topics to Write About

-Palmieri says that his favorite article that he has written to-date was for the PlayStation Competition Center, which featured an interview series with John Boble, the Coach of the New York Subliners.
+Palmieri says that his favorite article that he has written to-date featured an interview series with John Boble, the Coach of the New York Subliners.
 He certainly recognizes and sees a great amount of value in interviews as a form of content.
-In fact, he is currently working on new types of interview content and formats for the PlayStation website and he cannot wait to leverage and apply these ideas to his work in the near future.
+In fact, he is currently working on new types of interview content and formats for his client’s website and he cannot wait to leverage and apply these ideas to his work in the near future.
 This is certainly something for all of us the keep a close eye on.
 Palmieri described the value in interviews when he stated…

 “Interviews are a wonderful ride.
 You get to help influential figures and compelling characters weave together an interesting narrative.
 It’s like being Tom Cruise in Top Gun.
 Interviewers get to be the wingman anytime.
 They ask the right questions and pick up on the subject’s reactions to steer the conversation in the best possible direction.
 When you stick the landing you immediately know the audience is going to enjoy the interview just as much as you did piloting it.”

 The Best Part About Creating Content in the Gaming Industry is…

 In its simplest form, Palmieri believes that the best part about creating content in the gaming industry, and in general, is the way that it challenges and inspires you to pick your brain and process information from a different perspective that you would not normally adopt.
 Putting yourself in the mind of your audience and diversifying your point of view is critical for strategizing exactly how information can be crafted and innovated in a way that is unique to anything else that the reader has ever read.
 There is a tremendous amount of value in creating content according to a variety of unique angles or tidbits of what the reader would never discover at another publication.
 According to Palmieri, “It’s about giving the reader key information they’re looking for and information they didn’t know they wanted. “